PTEN c.493_496del, p.Gly165Ter

 PM2 (Supporting) Strength Modified

-According to VCEP guidelines, the rule for PM2 is: "Supporting Strength: Absent in population Databases present at <0.00001 allele frequency in gnomAD or another large sequenced population."
-The evidence for this variant shows: MAF=0% (not found in gnomAD).
-Therefore, this criterion is applied at Supporting strength because the variant is absent from controls.
+According to VCEP guidelines, the rule for PM2 is: "Supporting Strength: Absent in population Databases present at <0.00001 (0.001%) allele frequency in gnomAD or another large sequenced population.
+If multiple alleles are present within any subpopulation, allele frequency in that subpopulation must be <0.00002 (0.002%)."
+The evidence for this variant shows: it is absent from gnomAD (MAF=0%).
+Therefore, this criterion is applied at Supporting strength because the variant is absent from population controls.

 PM3